JetBrains/intellij-plugins/flex/readme.txt

    A: Delete folder plugins-sandbox/test and run tests again.
 Path to the plugins-sandbox folder is shown in Project Structure | SDKs | IntelliJ IDEA Ultimate

 3. Q: Some tests fail anyway.
-   A: About 20 tests are known to fail and will be fixed soon.
+   A: A couple of tests are known to fail and will be fixed some day.
 Just make sure not to break passing tests and keep IntelliJ IDEA installation up-to-date.